 - Living Your Values

 - Making Positive Impacts in Other People's Lives

 Not everyone experiences the same benefits from building their well-being.
 For example, lots of research suggests that the more motivated you are to build well-being skills, the greater the impact.
 Perhaps this is not surprising.

-  In addition, building well-being skills is perhaps most beneficial for people who are struggling with well-being the most, particularly if they've recently undergone something stressful.
-It may be harder to build well-being during this time or for these people, but the impact may be greater, because there is more room for improvement.
+In addition, building well-being skills is perhaps most beneficial for people struggling the most, particularly if they've recently undergone something stressful.
+It may be harder to build well-being during this time, but the impact may be greater, because there is more room for improvement.

 There Is No Magic About Building Well-Being

-  Keep in mind, it takes time and effort to build any new skillset — that includes well-being skills.
-It's important to be realistic with yourself about what you can reasonably accomplish is a given amount of time.
+Keep in mind, it takes time and effort to build any new skill set — that includes well-being skills.
+It's important to be realistic with yourself about what you can reasonably accomplish in a given amount of time.
 Having unrealistic expectations can lead you to give up before you've reached your well-being goals.
-So it's key to create a realistic plan for your well-being, stick to it, and take small actions every day that add to big improvements up over time.
+So it's key to create a realistic plan for your well-being, stick to it, and take small actions every day that add up to big improvements up over time.

-  If you've read my articles before, you might know that I too have struggled with aspects of my well-being, particularly with maintaining work-life balance.
-The truth is, we all struggle with different parts of well-being, and new struggles can and will pop up, even if you're doing well.
-But the longer we've worked on strengthening our well-being skills, the easier it is to be resilient, take the actions needed to bounce back, and continue moving forward even in the face of challenges.
+If you've read my earlier posts, you might know that I too have struggled with aspects of my well-being, particularly with maintaining work-life balance.
+The truth is, we all struggle, and new struggles can and will pop up, even if you're doing well.
+But the longer we've worked on strengthening our well-being skills, the easier it is to be resilient, take the actions needed to bounce back, and continue moving forward.

-  Yes, growing your well-being is a lifelong pursuit, but it is a pursuit that is totally worth it.
+Growing your well-being is a lifelong pursuit, but it is totally worth it.

 Davis, T. S., et al. (2013).
 Look on the bright side: Effects of positive reappraisal training on psychological health.
 Society for Personality and Social Psychology, Emotion Pre-Conference.
 New Orleans, LA.